rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **DOF blur** - Depth of field.
 Applies subtle smoothing to distant objects.
 If zero it just cancels out sharpening on far objects.
 It's a small effect (1 pixel radius).

-**GI strength** - Fake Global Illumination strength.
+**GI strength** - Fake Global Illumination intensity.
 High values can make colours too vivid.

 **AO Quality** - Due to compatibility with older drivers and D3D9 games this option has been removed - however you can still increase quality by changing the preprocessor definition FAST_AO_POINTS (defauly is 6, try 12 for best quality.)